Paruman Agung: Pre-election Paruman Agung (1946–1948)

-On 4 February 1946, the structure of the Paruman Agung was re-formed, with an additional 28 members and the removal of the Resident of Bali and Lombok from the position.
+On 4 February 1946, the structure of the Paruman Agung was re-formed, with an additional 28 members and the removal of the residents of Bali and Lombok from the position.
 The total membership of the Paruman Agung was set at 36 persons, and the King of Buleleng, Anak Agung Nyoman Pandji Tisna, was appointed as speaker.
 I Gusti Bagus Oka was appointed as the secretary of the Paruman Agung.

 On 4 June 1946, the Chief Commanding Officer (CCO) of the AMACAB summoned the Paruman Agung to a meeting in Denpasar.
-The CCO informed them about the Malino Conference, and stated that the parliament must elect two delegates to the conference.
+The CCO informed them about the Malino Conference and stated that the parliament must elect two delegates to the conference.
 The Paruman Agung elected Tjokorda Gde Raka Soekawati and I Gusti Bagus Oka as the delegates.
 The Paruman Agung also demanded that a group of advisors should assist the delegates, and thus a group of three, consisting of Pandji Tisna, Ide Anak Agung Gde Agung, and Gde Panetja, was sent to advise the delegates.

 The Paruman Agung decided that Bali should be a separate state inside the federal Indonesia.
-The decision was sent to the delegates, so that the delegates demanded a separate state.
-During the conference, the leader of the conference, Hubertus van Mook, disagreed with the demand, and stated that Bali should be included in a State of East Indonesia.
+The decision was sent to the delegates so that the delegates demanded a separate state.
+During the conference, the leader of the conference, Hubertus van Mook, disagreed with the demand and stated that Bali should be included in the State of East Indonesia.
 The delegates returned to Bali and debated the decision by van Mook to include Bali in the State of East Indonesia.
 The Paruman Agung agreed to change their decision, and the delegates were sent back to the conference with the new decision.

 On 4 November 1946, the Paruman Agung held another session to elect seven delegates for the Denpasar Conference: Anak Agung Ngurah Ketut Jelantik, Tjokorda Gde Raka Soekawati, I Gusti Bagus Oka, Gde Panetja, Ide Anak Agung Gde Agung, Made Mendra, and Anak Agung Nyoman Pandji Tisna.
 The conference resulted in the establishment of the State of East Indonesia on 24 December 1946, and Soekawati was elected as the President of the State of East Indonesia.

 The Paruman Agung met again on 28 December 1946 with the agenda of the formulation of a new law for the election of the parliament.
 The kings in the Paruman Agung would be separated to form a new body, called the Council of Kings.
 The law would give Paruman Agung powers to formulate laws, and the speaker of the Paruman Agung would be chosen by its members.

 In addition to that, the Paruman Agung would consist of 40 members, with 34 being elected and 6 being appointed from the minority groups in Bali.